 Review summary: Nikon D90 vs Pentax K-1 II

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D90 or the Pentax K-1 II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D90: